 Car rental is about 1000THB ($28) and another 500THB or so for petrol there and back.
 I managed to find a car and a driver for 1500THB ($42), your hotel can help with that.
-Renting a car and driver meant I didn’t have to drive through the winding mountains in pitch black, and I could sleep on the journey!
-Also, it means you don’t have to go the day before, so leaving early in the morning, it’s a great way to maximise your time in Chiang Rai, and do the trip as a day trip, instead of 2D/1N trip.
+Renting a car and driver meant I didn’t have to drive through the winding mountains in pitch black.
+Also, I could sleep on the journey!
+Also, it means you don’t have to go the day before.
+So leaving early in the morning, it’s a great way to maximise your time in Chiang Rai, and do the trip as a day trip, instead of 2D/1N trip.

 You can pick up motorbike rental for around 200THB ($7), and if you’re feeling brave you could do the journey yourself!
 I probably would have done this is my super-broke backpacking days, but with my girlfriend on the back, and at 32years old with money in the bank, I skipped this idea this time around.

 Just 300THB ($9) return from Chiang Rai, and about 3 hours each way will take you to the town right beside the sunrise spot.
-You can take a local bus from Chiang Rai bus station each day from the local bus terminal, leaving at 13.00, and returning at 9am the next day (don’t miss it, there isn’t another one!).
+You can take a local bus from Chiang Rai bus station each day from the local bus terminal.
+It leaves around 13.00, and returns at 9am the next day (don’t miss it, there isn’t another one!).
 If you take this option, you have to sleep there, but there are lots of budget options available to sleep.

 Getting Around THAILAND?
 Book online in advance below:

-I had been in Chiang Rai for 2 days seeing the sights, and I had organised a driver and a car for 1500THB ($42) to pick my girlfriend and I up from our gorgeous (cheap! $90!) boutique hotel ( check it out, amazing – La Patta) in time to see the sunrise at Phu Chi Fa.
+I had been in Chiang Rai for 2 days seeing the sights.
+We had organised a driver and a car for 1500THB ($42) to pick my girlfriend and I up from our gorgeous (cheap! $90!) boutique hotel ( check it out, amazing – La Patta) in time to see the sunrise at Phu Chi Fa.
 And that meant a horribly early start.

 The views here too are wonderful, blankets of clouds everywhere and another 20 minutes or so here and it’s time to head back to the carpark.

 The beauty of Phu Chi Fa, aside from the stellar views, is how underdeveloped the tourism market is.
-Very few foreigners (if any), no tickets, no tourist tack stuff to buy aside from a few scarfs and hot coffees, which are both very welcome, especially in winter!
+Very few foreigners (if any), no tickets, no tourist tack stuff to buy aside from a few scarfs and hot coffees.
+Both of which are very welcome, especially in winter!